thedatauser/Project-1-Blog-Post/README.md

 ## Project Motivation<a name="motivation"></a>

-I was motivated by my interest in investing in the Airbnb business, so i wanted to extract insights that airbnb investors could leverage to make strategic decisions and maximise returns:
+I was motivated by my interest in investing in the Airbnb business, so i wanted to extract insights that airbnb investors could leverage to make some strategic decisions and maximise returns:

 1. What type of listings command the highest rate in the market?
 2. Do listing rates differ by location?